AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

   <tr>
    <td><p>OPP_SYNC_STATUS</p></td>
    <td><p>varchar</p></td>
-   <td><p>Used as an audit field to tell whether or not a touchpoint was generated for this Contact as a Bizible Attribution Touchpoint and if not, the reason why it didn’t qualify</p></td>
+   <td><p>Used as an audit field to tell whether or not a touchpoint was generated for this Contact as a Buyer Attribution Touchpoint and if not, the reason why it didn’t qualify</p></td>
    <td><p>Touchpoint Created</p></td>
    <td><br></td>
    <td><br></td>